2012 Nissan Sentra Interior

 This interior review was created when the car was new.
 Some links may no longer point to an active page.

-The 2012 Nissan Sentra’s interior is pretty nice for an affordable small car.
-It has comfortable seats, affordably-priced optional features, intuitive controls and decent materials.
+The 2012 Nissan Sentra’s interior is pretty nice for an affordable small car, reviewers say.
+It has comfortable seats, affordably-priced optional features, intuitive controls and decent materials, they add.

 - "The cabin makes good use of textured surfaces, but most plastics throughout are hard and unyielding.
 The 2.0 SL's available leather upholstery improves the ambiance a bit.
 Aside from some badging and a little bit of interior stitching, SE-R Spec V offers nothing of substance over lesser Sentra models." -- Consumer Guide